apache/kudu/faq.md

 #### What frameworks are integrated with Kudu for data access?

-Kudu is already integrated with Impala, MapReduce, and Spark (beta).
+Kudu is already integrated with Impala, MapReduce, and Spark.
 Additional frameworks are expected for GA with Hive being the current highest priority addition.